tannerwride/CSM_Activity-/README.md

 When viewing config, CircleCI will also alert you if the config file you are viewing is out of date, as seen below.

 <img src="images/olderconfig.png">

+## Customer Examples

+Let's look at a few simple example configs and where we might suggest optimizing the config.